Find this room on Floor 1 in St Pancras.

 - Guide you to the most appropriate material for your research

-- Advise you on how to access and use our printed and electronic collections most effectively
+- Advise you on how to access and use our printed and electronic collection and resources most effectively

-- Help you to use our catalogues and answer your bibliographic enquiries
+- Help you to use our catalogues and answer your bibliographic questions

 - Suggest other libraries, archives and institutions that you might find useful in your research, or guide you to relevant websites and free online resources

-- Provide a range of free Reader sessions and 1-2-1 consultations to help you find your way around the collections and to make the best use of them.
+- Provide a range of free Reader sessions and 1-2-1 consultations to help you find your way around the collection.

 Some very rare items have been restricted, which means that they can’t be requested to the Reading Room in the normal way.
 Often an alternative copy (in digital format or on microfilm) will be available, and staff at the Reference Enquiry Desk will be able to provide further information about this.
 If you need to apply to view an original restricted item please speak to a member of staff on the Reference Desk or contact the Rare Books Reference Team.